Vykyan/retroTINK-setup/README.md

 Console/SSH into your fresh retropie install.

+(NOTE: ssh can be enabled by either placing a blank ssh file in /boot/ or by configuring it from HDMI emulationstation before running this script).

 Type/paste command (All one line)

 `sudo apt-get install wget git -y && cd /home/pi/ && git clone https://github.com/Vykyan/retroTINK-setup.git && cd retroTINK-setup && chmod +x ./retroTINK-setup.sh && sudo ./retroTINK-setup.sh`